omercankoc/swift-handbook/Collections/Arrays.md

 ```
 ["watchOS", "macOS", "iPadOS", "iOS"]
 ```
-- Reverses the order of Elements in the Array:
+- Reverses the order of Elements in the Array
 ```swift
 os.reverse()
 ```
 ```
 ["watchOS", "iPadOS", "iOS", "macOS"]
 ```
-- Searches for the Element in an Array:
+- Searches for the Element in an Array
 ```swift
 if os.contains("iOS") { print("TRUE") } else { print(false) }
 ```
 ```
 TRUE
 ```
-- Filter by one or more constraints in the Array:
+- Filter by one or more constraints in the Array
 ```swift
 var result = os.filter({$0.hasPrefix("i")})
 ```
 ```
 ["iOS", "iPadOS"]
 ```
-- Exchanges the position of Elements in the Array:
+- Exchanges the position of Elements in the Array
 ```swift
 os.swapAt(1, 2)
 ```